Review of polling districts and polling places 2024

 Acting Returning Officer’s (ARO) responses

 • a polling place is a geographical area in which a polling station is located.
-There is no legal definition of what a polling place is the geographical area could be defined as tightly as a particular building or as widely as the entire polling district.
+However, as there is no legal definition of what a polling place is the geographical area could be defined as tightly as a particular building or as widely as the entire polling district

 • a polling station is the actual area where the process of voting takes place.